cloudflare/pint/docs/checks/alerts/annotation.md

   the `values` list.
 If you want to break the value into sub-strings and validate each of them independently you can do this by setting `token` to a regexp that captures a single sub-string.
-- `value` - optional value regexp to enforce, if not set only pint will only check if the annotation exists.
+- `value` - optional value regexp to enforce, if not set pint will only check if the annotation exists.
-- `values` - optional list of allowed values - this is alternative to using.
+- `values` - optional list of allowed values - this is an alternative to using `value` regexp.
-  `value` regexp.
 Set this to the list of all possible valid annotation values.
 - `required` - if `true` pint will require every rule to have this annotation set, if `false` it will only check values where annotation is set.